piqnt/planck.js/docs/pages/core-concepts.md

 #### World
 A physics world is a collection of bodies, fixtures, and constraints that interact together.
-World also manages running simulation.
+`World` also manages running simulation.

 #### Shape
-A shape is 2D geometrical object, such as a circle or polygon.
+A shape is a 2D geometrical object, such as a circle or polygon.

 #### Rigid Body
 A chunk of matter that is so strong that the distance between any two bits of matter on the chunk is constant.